 New Zealand's thin capitalisation rules limit the amount of deductible debt a company can have, rather than directly limiting interest deductions.
-In order for the rules to be effective at actually limiting interest deductions in New Zealand to an appropriate level, allowable interest rates on debt also need to be limited.
+For the rules to be effective at actually limiting interest deductions in New Zealand to an appropriate level, allowable interest rates on debt also need to be limited.